 To save on costs and be a friend to the environment, many women choose reusable nursing pads.

 Made of fabric or sometimes silicone, they are made to be washed and reused.

 - These are more environmentally friendly.
 They don’t seem to prevent as many leaks as disposables unless you replace them frequently.

 - If you plan to use washables, you’ll need several pairs, so you aren’t doing laundry every day.

-- You’ll pay more for washables up front, but over time they’ll be the cheaper option since you won’t have to buy any more after the initial investment.
+- You’ll pay more for washables initially, but over time they’ll be the cheaper option since you won’t have to buy any more after the first investment.

 - Washable pads are usually a little bulkier and thicker than disposables.
 This normally isn’t a problem, but when you wear shirts that are made of thinner material, you can sometimes see the outline of the pads through your shirt.